-The origin of this historic winery in Rutherford, California Napa Valley was founded in 1879 when Finnish Captain Gustave Niebaum (1842-1908) founded the "Inglenook Winery" (Inglenook).
-He had a beautiful castle built in Victorian style.
-After decommissioning during the American prohibition (1920-1933) the company was reactivated by the widow Suzanne Niebaum.
-In 1939 the Anwqesen was taken over by the founder-grandnephew John Daniel, whose Cabernet Sauvignon vintage 1940 was apostrophized as at that time best of California.
-In 1975, the US director Francis Ford Coppola and his wife Eleanor with the considerable profit from his multi-part cult film “The Godfather" about 600 acres of land acquired.
-The brand name "Inglenook", however, the winery and 40 hectares of vineyards were bought by the beverage company Heublein, the mass wines produced under this label.
+The origin of this historic winery in Rutherford, California Napa Valley is in 1879 when the Finnish captain Gustave Niebaum (1842-1908) founded the "Inglenook Winery" (Inglenook = fireplace corner).
+He had a beautiful Victorian castle built.
+After decommissioning during the American prohibition (1920-1933) the business was reactivated by the widow Suzanne Niebaum.
+In 1939, the application was taken over by the founding grandnephew John Daniel, whose Cabernet Sauvignon was born in 1940 as the best in California at the time.
+In 1975, US director Francis Ford Coppola and his wife Eleanor acquired around 600 hectares of land with the considerable profit from his multi-part cult film “The Godfather”.
+The brand name "Inglenook", however, the winery and 40 hectares of vineyards were bought by the beverage company Heublein mass wines produced under this label.

-After several changes of ownership, the brand "Inglenook" from the year 1994 was in possession of the beverage multis Constellation Brands and from the year 2008 of Wine Group, Under this name were large quantities so-called Value brands or Fighting Varietals (cheap wines of good quality) produced.
-The wide range includes varietal wines and cuvées of the varieties Cabernet Sauvignon.
+After several changes of ownership, the "Inglenook" brand was in the possession of the beverage company from 1994 Constellation Brands and from 2008 by Wine Group, Large quantities were so-called under this name Value brands or Fighting variety shows (good quality, inexpensive wines).
+The wide range includes single-varietal wines and cuvées of the varieties Cabernet Sauvignon.
 Chardonnay.
 Chenin Blanc.
 Merlot.
 Sauvignon Blanc.
-Syrah and Zinfandel, Inglenook was one of the five most successful GAMIT designated US wine brands.
-Due to the sale of the name “Inglenook” to Coppola in 2011 (see below), Wine Group produces these wines under brand names.
+Syrah and Zinfandel, Inglenook was one of the most successful five as GAMIT designated US wine brands.
+Due to the sale of the name “Inglenook” to Coppola (see below) in 2011, Wine Group produces these wines under other brand names.